enthought/pikos/docs/reference.rst

 =================

 Pikos is designed in layers.
-At the top layer we find the :class:`~pikos.monitor.Monitor` a decorator that acts as the entry point for the `monitors`_ provided by pikos.
+At the top layer we find the :class:`~pikos.monitors.monitor.Monitor` a decorator that acts as the entry point for the `monitors`_ provided by pikos.
 The next layer is the various monitors that are responsible to collect information (e.g. memory) during the execution of the decorated function.
 The retrieved information is